eirikhanasand/lsm/README.md

 LOCAL_OSV=false
 # Open Source Vulnerability database uri
 OSV_URL=https://api.osv.dev/v1/query
-# Database password (database is used for storing whitelisted and blacklisted packages)
+# Database password (database is used for storing allowed and blocked packages)
 DB_PASSWORD=osvpassword
 # Disables authorization checks
 NEXT_PUBLIC_DISABLE_AUTH=true
 ```
 2. Run `docker compose up` to build the application
 3. The UI is now available on port 3000 and the API on port 8080
-4. You can now whitelist and blacklist packages in the UI or via API
+4. You can now allow and block packages in the UI or via API
 5. Follow the "Quick setup worker / JFrog" to setup the worker
 6. Set the `const OSV_URL = 'http://129.241.150.86:8080/api'` variable in `worker/worker.ts` / (the worker you define in Artifactory) to point to your own backend (must be reachable via http / https from the Artifactory instance)